Give your coffee a rest

 On each of our barista guides we recommend a custom resting time for every coffee we roast.
 But to keep things simple for starters, we’ve put together a go-to guide no matter what your favourite coffee is on our menu.

 We find that these rest times are where the coffee starts showcasing its peak flavour clarity but it can definitely be brewed anytime after this as well.
-Our general rule is two weeks off roast is way better than two days.
+Our general rule is two to four weeks off roast is way better than two to four days.

 For optimal storage, make sure you keep the bag sealed before you drink it and reseal with the resealable tie after each brew.